belgattitude/soluble-metadata/README.md

 - PHP engine 5.4+, 7.0+ (HHVM does not work yet)
 - Mysqli or PDO_mysql extension enabled (Mysqli highly recommended)

-## Use cases

-You can take advantage of soluble/metadata to format/render resulting query data according to their type (when displaying an html table for example), for basic validation (max lengths, decimals)...

 ## Notes